Ayşe Sultan (daughter of Ahmed III): Marriages

 Ten years after Ahmed Pasha's death, she married Silahdar Mehmed Pasha, the Sanjak Bey (provincial governor) of Tirhala.
 This wedding took place on 16 January 1758 at the Hekimbaşı Palace.
 Her dowry was 5000 ducats.
-Ayşe hated this husband and she refused to live with him in the same palace.
+Ayşe hated her third husband and refused to live with him in the same palace.

 Following the death of Ayşe "the eldest" in 1752, her palace in Zeyrek was allocated to her.

 Death

-Ayşe Sultan died on 9 July 1775 at the age of fifty-nine, at the Ortaköy Palace and was buried in Turhan Sultan's mausoleum, located at New Mosque at Istanbul.
+Ayşe Sultan died on 9 July 1775 at the age of 59, at the Ortaköy Palace and was buried in Turhan Sultan's mausoleum, located at New Mosque at Istanbul.

 Issue

 By her second marriage Ayşe Sultan had a daughter: